 - BOOTP is a static protocol, and it supports manual configuration.
 On the other hand, DHCP is dynamic protocol, and it supports manual, dynamic and autoconfiguration of IP addresses.

-- On-demand IP addressing is provided in DHCP whereas BOOTP does not support temporary allocation (leases) of IP addresses.
+- On-demand IP addressing is provided in DHCP whereas BOOTP does not support impermanent allocation (leases) of IP addresses.

 - DHCP can handle mobile machines.
 In contrast, BOOTP is not able to configure or access information from mobile machines; and it only works well with stationary connections.